Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Discrete grid representations

 In the PET domain, Gong et al. \citep{gong2024pet} proposed a denoising diffusion probabilistic model (DDPM)-based method for PET image denoising.
 By progressively adding noise and iteratively denoising during the reverse process, this approach achieves high-quality PET image reconstruction.
 Results indicate that DDPM outperforms traditional methods such as non-local means (NLM), UNet, and GANs in both PSNR and SSIM.

-Due to its ability to explicitly represent 3D information with high accuracy \citep{stull2014accuracy,zheng2010effective}, the volume representation approach is widely adopted.
+Due to its ability to explicitly represent 3D information with high accuracy \citep{stull2014accuracy,zheng2010effective}, the volumetric grid representation is widely adopted.
 However, its computational complexity poses challenges for real-time imaging \citep{xu2007real,engel2004real}.
-Future research will continue striving for fast and accurate volume-based reconstruction.
+Future research will continue striving for fast and accurate volumetric grid reconstruction.